rxrc/tmuxrc/README.md

 ## Customization

+Note that any additional `.tmux` configuration files added to this plugin must have the execute bit set to load.

 You can customize this configuration or manage your own in the same way.

 1. Clone or fork this.